wesleycamargo/azure-docs.pt-br/articles/iot-central/howto-create-event-rules.md

 ### <a name="configure-actions"></a>Configurar ações

-Esta seção mostra como configurar as ações a serem executadas quando a regra é acionada.
-Ações chamadas quando todas as condições especificadas na regra são avaliadas como true.
+Esta seção mostra como configurar as ações a serem executadas quando a regra é disparada.
+Ações são invocadas quando todas as condições especificadas na regra são avaliadas como true.

 1. Escolha **+** próximo a **Ações**.
 Aqui, você vê a lista de ações disponíveis.